IsacKun220/com1001/FAQ.md

 ### Finding Your Own Answers: Some Tips

-1. *Check the lecture slides*.
+1. **Check the lecture slides**.
 Seems obvious.
 But you'd be surprised how many questions we get that are answered by a lecture slide that covered what you wanted to know.
 There may be a slide or an example that you missed that already explains something you wanted to know about or demonstrates some code similar to what you want to do.
 Look there first.

-2. *Check this FAQ*.
+2. **Check this FAQ**.
 To save time reading through the entire FAQ, use the "Find" feature in your browser to search for certain words appearing on the page to do with your query (e.g. "Git", "Capybara", etc.)

-3. *Check the discussion forums on Blackboard* to see if your question has already been answered.
+3. **Check the discussion forums on Blackboard** to see if your question has already been answered.
 If it hasn't, don't post your own question just yet.
     There are more steps to try first.

-4. *Read the documentation*.
+4. **Check the docs**.
 Your question may be answered by the documentation for [Sinatra](http://sinatrarb.com/documentation.html), [SQLite](https://www.sqlite.org/docs.html) (see also [SQLite's SQL docs](https://www.sqlite.org/lang.html)),